Indigenous peoples in Africa - a general overview

 Lack of legislation regarding indigenous peoples

 The situation of indigenous peoples in Africa is extremely serious.
-The level of bad governance, corruption, impunity, violent conflict and poverty is in general very high on the African continent, and indigenous peoples are among the groups suffering the most.
+The level of bad credit governance, corruption, impunity, violent conflict and poverty is in general very high on the African continent, and indigenous peoples are among the groups suffering the most.
 Only few African countries have so far recognized the existence of indigenous peoples.
 However, this situation is gradually improving and several central African countries now recognize the existence of indigenous peoples in their countries.
 Countries such as Kenya and Namibia are also gradually opening up.
 However, widespread lack of recognition persists in all other parts of Africa.

 Apart from the Republic of Congo, where the Parliament on the 30th December 2010, adopted a law for the promotion and protection of the rights of indigenous peoples, no countries in Africa have legislation that provide for the protection of indigenous peoples’ rights.
 This situation is thoroughly documented in the research report made by the ILO, ACHPR and the University of Pretoria: “Overview Report of the Research Project by the International Labour Organization and the African Commission on Human and Peoples’ Rights on the Constitutional and Legislative Protection of the Rights of Indigenous Peoples in 24 African Countries”.
 2009.

 The Congolese law for the promotion and protection of the rights of indigenous peoples is the first of its kind in Africa, and its adoption is a historic development for indigenous peoples on the continent.
-Hopefully this law will be a valuable tool for improving the situation of the indigenous peoples in the Congo and a source of inspiration for other countries in Africa to take similar initiatives.
+Hopefully this law will be a valuable tool for improving the situation of the indigenous peoples in the Republic of Congo and a source of inspiration for other countries in Africa to take similar initiatives.

 Lack of representation and participation of indigenous peoples